 Andy Carroll ready to be used against United

-United’s first stumble of the season has coincided with the absence of key defensive players.
+The initial stumble of United’s season aligns with the unavailability of essential defensive players.

-Ferdinand and Evans have missed the last few weeks through injury, while Gary Neville retired last month.
+Ferdinand and Evans have been out due to injury for the past few weeks, and Gary Neville announced his retirement last month.

-“Obviously the Carroll-Suarez (partnership) is something everyone’s been talking about since the January window when we brought them both in, and it will be nice to see them as a partnership sometime in the future,” Liverpool assistant manager Steve Clarke said.
+“Certainly, everybody has been discussing the Carroll-Suarez (partnership) since we brought them both in during the January window, and it will be exciting to see them as a duo in the future,” remarked Liverpool assistant manager Steve Clarke.

 by Buford Balony